-GROUP 6: Learn to use the U.S. Documents databases for general searches; look at the Government Printing office, too.
+GROUP 6: Learn to use the U.S. Documents databases and websites; look at the Government Printing office, too.
 Try searching for topics you would and would not associate with government.

-For the above electronic resources, consider the following:
+For groups searching in databases, consider the following:

-- * The boolean operator "or" can widen your search.
+- * Using the search operator "OR" to widen your search.

-- * Can searches be saved?
-How can you open an account for this?
+* Can searches be saved?
+Can you open an account for this?

-GROUP 8: Visit the Writing Studio On the web and in the Library (1st floor near maps and atlases) and find out what it has to offer.
+GROUP 8: Visit the Writing Studio on the web and in the Library and find out what it has to offer.